|

 Who created the Incident Resolution Process?

-The Health Care Authority (HCA) created the Incident Resolution Process —first implemented in April 2014— in order to manage complaints from providers regarding interpreters' adherence to WAC 388-03-050.
-A provision for this process is included in the contract HCA signed with Universal Language Services (ULS) in June 2018.
+In April 2014, the Health Care Authority (HCA) created the first Incident Resolution Process (IRP) in order to manage complaints from providers regarding interpreters' adherence to WAC 388-03-050.
+A provision for this process is included in the contract HCA signed with its scheduling vendors, first CTS and then Universal Language Services.

 What is the response of Interpreters United to the Incident Resolution Process?

-Interpreters United and AFSCME Council 28 (WFSE) have always objected to the State’s vendor (previously CTS LanguageLink and currently Universal Language Services) being the judge, jury, and executioner of freelance interpreters.
-It is our position that the State’s vendor should limit itself to documenting complaints against interpreters and that all disciplinary sanctions should be in the hands of the interpreters’ certifying body (e.g. DSHS/LTC).
-Under much protest, however, we agreed to provide recommendations on this Incident Resolution Process in order to ensure that interpreters’ voices are heard, and to prevent harsher policies that could have occurred.
+Interpreters United and AFSCME Council 28 (WFSE) have always objected to the State’s scheduling vendors being the judge, jury, and executioner of freelance interpreters.
+It is our union's position that the State’s scheduling vendor should limit itself to documenting complaints against interpreters and that all disciplinary sanctions should be in the hands of the interpreters’ credentialing body (e.g. DSHS/LTC).
+Under much protest, however, our union agreed to provide feedback on this Incident Resolution Process in order to ensure that interpreters’ voices are heard, and hopefully prevent harsher policies that could have occurred.

 What advocacy has Interpreters United made towards the Incident Resolution Process?